DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 Ashlan, who carried machine gun, carried on.

-"So, Kay, we're going to take power room...
+"So, Kai, we're going to take power room...
 W-wait, what is that!?"

 Suddenly they could feel heavy rumbling.
 Was that Jeanne's group fight?